Privacy, deletion, billing, takedown, or API questions: [email protected].

 YouTube-derived metadata used for channel automation is retained only while the related connection remains active.

-Generated clip media and related processing artifacts are retained for a limited rolling period, currently no more than seven days, before expired artifacts are swept from object storage.
+Generated clip media and related output artifacts are retained for a limited rolling period, configured for up to seven days in normal operation, before expired artifacts are swept from object storage.

 Google and YouTube data

 Google login is separate from YouTube publishing.
-Basic sign-in requests identity scopes.
-The broader YouTube scopes are only requested when the user explicitly authorizes channel publishing.
+Basic sign-in uses identity scopes; the broader YouTube scopes are requested only when the user authorizes YouTube features.

 marly.studio requests the following Google and YouTube OAuth scopes:

-https://www.googleapis.com/auth/youtube.readonly — requested only when you authorize YouTube, to list the channels on your Google account so marly.studio can target the right channel.
+https://www.googleapis.com/auth/youtube.readonly: requested only when you authorize YouTube, to list the channels on your Google account so marly.studio can target the right channel, and, if you enable channel automation, to discover videos from the connected channel's uploads playlist and read video metadata or status needed for scheduling and filtering.

-https://www.googleapis.com/auth/youtube.upload — requested only when you authorize YouTube, and used only when you explicitly choose to publish a clip.
+https://www.googleapis.com/auth/youtube.upload: requested only when you authorize YouTube, and used only for clips you explicitly choose to publish or clips auto-published under channel automation settings you enable.

-marly.studio only uses Google API data to provide the sign-in, channel lookup, optional publishing, and channel-automation features that the user explicitly enables. marly.studiodoes not sell Google API data or use Google API data for advertising.
+marly.studio uses Google API data for sign-in, channel lookup, optional publishing, channel automation that the user enables, and the status, audit, troubleshooting, and abuse-prevention records needed to operate those features. marly.studio does not sell Google API data or use it for advertising.

 How information is shared

-Google and YouTube APIs — for sign-in, for listing your YouTube channels when you authorize YouTube access, and for uploading clips you explicitly choose to publish.
+Google and YouTube APIs: for sign-in, for listing your YouTube channels when you authorize YouTube access, for discovering uploads from connected channels when you enable channel automation, and for uploading clips you choose to publish manually or auto-publish under channel automation settings you enable.

-Cloudflare — for DNS and content delivery, for object storage (Cloudflare R2) of uploaded videos and generated clips, and for an outbound egress proxy (Cloudflare Warp) that the worker uses when fetching imported videos.
+Cloudflare: for DNS and content delivery, for object storage (Cloudflare R2) of uploaded videos, generated clips, and encrypted offsite database backups when backup storage is configured, and for outbound egress proxying (Cloudflare Warp or regional proxy paths) that the worker can use when fetching imported videos.
 Cloudflare Web Analytics may also be enabled at the Cloudflare edge.

-OpenRouter (and, through it, the OpenAI-compatible inference providers it routes to) — used to run the AI analysis step that finds interesting moments.
-Receives the transcript text, video title, and engagement-signal summaries for each chunk analyzed.
-Comment-derived engagement signals, when included, are aggregate timestamp peaks and mention counts only; raw comment text is not sent to AI inference providers.
-Does not receive your email, account ID, or IP address.
+OpenRouter (and, through it, the OpenAI-compatible inference providers and downstream model infrastructure it routes to, such as DeepInfra): used for AI analysis that finds interesting moments.
+It receives transcript text, video title, and engagement-signal summaries for each analyzed chunk.
+Request payloads are designed not to include your email, account ID, or IP address.
 We may change or add OpenAI-compatible inference providers over time.

-Soniox — used as a fallback transcription provider when local transcription is overloaded or unsuitable for a given job.
-When invoked, receives only the extracted audio track of your upload or imported video, identified by an internal job UUID; marly.studio asks Soniox to delete both the audio and the transcription record after use.
-Soniox is off by default and is only invoked when configured for your tier.
+Remote transcription providers such as Soniox or Groq: used only when a provider is configured and local transcription is overloaded or unsuitable for a given job.
+When invoked, the provider receives the extracted audio track of your upload or imported video, transcription parameters such as model, language, or timestamp granularity, and any configured transcription prompt.
+Request payloads are designed not to include your email, account ID, or IP address.
+When Soniox is used, marly.studio asks Soniox to delete both the audio and the transcription record after use.

-Discord — the in-app Feedback widget posts the text you write (and any contact string you voluntarily add) to a private Discord channel.
-A separate ops Discord channel receives automatic job alerts (internal identifiers, the source video title, failure reason, and — on successful YouTube publishes — the resulting YouTube watch URL), but never receives your email.
+Discord: the in-app Feedback widget posts the text you write (and any contact string you voluntarily add) to a private Discord channel.
+Separate ops Discord channels may receive automatic job, publish, backup, digest, and failure alerts containing internal identifiers, source or clip titles, status and failure reasons, redacted or hashed object-storage references where configured, and resulting YouTube watch URLs, but they are configured not to receive your email.

 Self-hosted infrastructure (our reverse proxy, application server, worker, and PostgreSQL database) used to run the service itself.
 User data held on that infrastructure is not transferred to third parties beyond those listed here.